apify/crawlee/README.md

 ## Examples

-Directory `/examples` of this repo contains examples of different usages of this package.
+Directory <a href="https://github.com/apifytech/apify-js/tree/master/src">examples</a> of this repository demonstrates different usages of this package.

+### Recursive crawling

+Following 2 examples demonstrate recursive crawling of <a href="https://news.ycombinator.com">https://news.ycombinator.com</a>.
+Crawler starts at https://news.ycombinator.com and in each steps enqueue a new page linked by "more" button at the bottom of the page and stores posts from the opened page in <a href="#dataset">Dataset</a>.
+As a queue crawler uses <a href="#request-queue">Request Queue</a>.
+Former example crawls page simply using NPM <a href="https://www.npmjs.com/package/request" target="_blank">request</a> and
+<a href="https://www.npmjs.com/package/cheerio" target="_blank">cheerio</a> packages and former one uses
+<a href="https://github.com/GoogleChrome/puppeteer" target="_blank">Puppeteer</a> that provides full Chrome browser.